mominwaleed9089/BubblePop/README.md

 [README.md](https://github.com/user-attachments/files/22383245/README.md)
 # BubblePop

-A fast, minimalist SwiftUI hyper-casual tap game.
+A fast, minimalist SwiftUI hyper-casual tap game that tests reaction time while rewarding the fidgeting itch to do something.
 Pop balls, stack points, unlock styles.
 Built and authored by **Momin Waleed**.
-Project initiation with co-author **Fajar Sajid**.
+This Project was a course project that was initiated with co-author **Fajar Sajid** and has been a passion project for the past year now completed to a somewhat completionary state.
+More updates will be brought later on improving the now current variant of the app.

 ## Features
 -  **One-tap gameplay** with snappy feedback